-- 11 couples are currently active with adoption service providers and are waiting to be matched with a birth mother.
+- 11 couples are currently active with adoption service providers and are waiting to be matched.

 The Foundation achieved these results by:

-- Administering our education module, Domestic Adoption 101, to 49 couples so they may learn information about the domestic adoption process to determine if they wish to pursue adoption as the way to build their family; and,
+- Administering our education module, Domestic Adoption 101, to 51 couples so they may learn initial information about the domestic adoption process to determine if they wish to pursue adoption as the way to build their family;

-- Administering our education module, Domestic Adoption 102, to 12 couples so they may learn how to successfully navigate the domestic adoption process and realize their dream of parenthood.
+- Administering our education module, Domestic Adoption 102, to 14 couples so they may learn how to successfully navigate the domestic adoption process and realize their dream of parenthood; and,